kulmajaba/gohugo-theme-photomasonry/README.md

 ## Usage

+### Photos

 The theme is set up with the assumption that `content/photos` will be your photo gallery folder.
 You can nest more sections inside it which will become their own galleries.

 ```
 my-website/